 - Two instances of our application are now running on Cloud Foundry: the original Blue and the updated Green.

-- The CF Router continues sending all traffic for
+- The CF Router still sends all traffic for

 Now that both apps are up and running, switch the router so all incoming

 requests go to the Green app and the Blue app.

 Do this by mapping the original URL route (

 $ cf map-route Green example.com -n demo-time Binding demo-time.example.com to Green...
 OK